GokulPraveen2001/Gokul_Food_App/README.md

 *A Home Page where the list of restaurants will be displayed for the user to select along with add to favorites button in the form of a heart.

+*In the Home page,the restaurants can be sorted based on their price(low to High&High to Low) and based on thier rating.

 *A Menu page where the list of menu items of the restaurant will be displayed.

 *A Cart Page where the items ordered by the user will be displayed.